Raid-Hub/Services/docs/LOGGING.md

 - `Warn()`, `Error()`, and `Fatal()` methods accept an `error` as the second parameter
 - If the error is not `nil`, it is automatically added to the fields map with the key `"error"` (using `err.Error()`)
+- If the error is `nil`, it is added to fields as `"error": "<nil>"` to maintain consistent log structure
-- You can pass `nil` if there's no error to log
+- You can pass `nil` if there's no error to log (useful for warnings that don't have an associated error)
 - The `fields` parameter can be `nil` if you only want to log the error

 **Parameters**: